-- 1. Liferafts required by reg.
-III/31.1.4 shall be regarded as "remotely located survival craft" with regard to reg.
-III/7.2.1.4. - 2.
-The area where these remotely located survival craft are stowed shall be provided with: - .1 a minimum number of two lifejackets and two immersion suits; - .2 adequate means of illumination complying with reg.
-III/16.7, either fixed or portable, which shall be capable of illuminating the liferaft stowage position as well as the area of water into which the liferaft should be launched.
-Portable lights, when used, shall have brackets to permit their positioning on both sides of the vessel; and - .3 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per reg.III/11.7. - .4 self-contained battery-powered lamps (i.e. luminaires) may be accepted as means of illumination for complying with reg.
-III/16.7.
-Such lamps shall be capable of being recharged from the ship's main and emergency source of electrical power, and shall be stowed under charge.
-When disconnected from the ship's power, the lamp shall give a minimum duration of 3 hours of undiminished performance.
+1. Liferafts required by SOLAS III/31.1.4 shall be regarded as "remotely located survival craft" with regard to SOLAS III/7.2.1.4.

+- 2. The area where these remotely located survival craft are stowed shall be provided with: - .1 a minimum number of two lifejackets and two immersion suits; - .2 adequate means of illumination complying with SOLAS III/16.7, either fixed or portable, which shall be capable of illuminating the liferaft stowage position as well as the area of water into which the liferaft should be launched.
+Portable lights, when used, shall have brackets to permit their positioning on both sides of the vessel; - .3 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per SOLAS III/11.7; and

+.4 self-contained battery-powered lamps (i.e. luminaires) may be accepted as means of illumination for complying with SOLAS III/16.7.
+Such lamps shall be capable of being recharged from the ship's main and emergency source of electrical power, and shall be stowed close to the liferaft and embarkation ladder they are intended to serve, under charge.
+When disconnected from the ship's power, the lamp shall give a minimum duration of three hours of undiminished performance.
 The lamps shall comply with the requirements of the LSA Code section 1.2.3.
-The lamps (i.e. luminaires) should meet the requirements of IP 55.
-The batteries for the subject lamps should comply with UR E18 requirements irrespective of whether the expiry date is marked by the Manufacturer or not.
+The lamps (i.e. luminaires) should meet the requirements of Ingress Protection rating IP 55.
+The batteries for the subject lamps should comply with Chapter 5, Section 2 item C.8 requirements irrespective of whether the expiry date is marked by the manufacturer or not.

-- 3. With regard to the distance between the embarkation station and stowage location of the liferaft as required by reg.
-III/31.1.4 (remotely located survival craft), the embarkation station shall be so arranged that the requirements of reg.
-III/13.1.3 can be satisfied. - 4.
-Exceptionally, the embarkation station and stowage position of the liferaft (remotely located survival craft) may be located on different decks provided the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable). - 5.
-Notwithstanding paragraph 2, where the exceptional cases mentioned in paragraph 4 exist, the following provisions shall be applied: - .1 the lifejackets and the immersion suits required by paragraph 2.1 may be stowed at the embarkation station; - .2 adequate means of illumination complying with paragraph 2.2, shall also illuminate the area of water where the liferaft is to be embarked; - .3 the embarkation ladder or other means of embarkation as required by paragraph 2.3 may be stowed at the embarkation station; and - .4 notwithstanding the requirements in LSA Code paragraph 4.1.3.2, the painter is to be long enough to reach the relevant embarkation station.
+3. With regard to the distance between the embarkation station and stowage location of the liferaft as required by SOLAS III/31.1.4 (remotely located survival craft), the embarkation station shall be so arranged that the requirements of SOLAS III/13.1.3 can be satisfied.

+4. Exceptionally, the embarkation station and stowage position of the liferaft (remotely located survival craft) may be located on different decks provided that the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable).

+5. Notwithstanding paragraph 2, where the exceptional cases mentioned in paragraph 4 exist, the following provisions shall be applied:

+- .1 the lifejackets and the immersion suits required by paragraph 2.1 may be stowed at the embarkation station; - .2 adequate means of illumination complying with paragraph 2.2, shall also illuminate the liferaft stowage position, embarkation station and area of water where the liferaft is to be embarked; - .3 the embarkation ladder or other means of embarkation as required by paragraph 2.3 may be stowed at the embarkation station; and - .4 notwithstanding the requirements in LSA Code paragraph 4.1.3.2, the painter is to be long enough to reach the relevant embarkation station.